 By the end of 2020, all these factors had resulted in many employees questioning their career paths, seeking greater purpose at work and re-evaluating how and for whom they want to work.
 The resulting Great Resignation and Great Rehiring were two sides of the same coin.
 Companies were looking for talent, yet talent had become more demanding about what they were looking for in a company.

 In the new world of work, talent thinks differently about where and how they work, and winning companies are people-first companies.

-People-first companies follow a philosophy of embracing people-first practices where they prioritize people in all their decision-making.
-They understand that people are their most valuable asset, so they regard all their people-practices – especially hiring– as strategic rather than administrative functions.
+People-first companies follow a philosophy of embracing people-first practices where they prioritise people in all their decision-making.
+They understand that people are their most valuable asset, so they regard all their people-practices – especially hiring – as strategic rather than administrative functions.
 They distinguish themselves by attracting top-quality talent and working to create a diverse and inclusive environment in which talent can flourish.